Your guide to doing business in Thailand

-Monthly social security payments must be submitted by the 15th of the following month and must be submitted to the Social Security Department (www.sso.go.th).
-For instance, contributions for October must be paid by November 15th, after which they will be charged an extra 2 percent of the overdue amount each month until the payment is made.
+Monthly social security payments must be submitted by the 15th of the following month to the Social Security Department (www.sso.go.th).
+For instance, contributions for October must be paid by November 15th, after which they will be charged an extra 2% of the overdue amount each month until the payment is made.

 Provident Fund (monthly)

 The format of this is determined by the vendor.

 Form 26 Workmen’s Compensation Fund submission - 28th February every year